Want to double-check your labels? Get my FREE Easy-Peasy Label Checklist!

 The bath bombs are made using beet root powder, ground nettle leaf, and cocoa powder respectively, giving them the signature garden colors.

 Athough with some research you might be able to come up with some reason for beet root, nettle and cocoa to be included in the bath bombs, it would be probably be fairly insignificant.
-But, without those additives it the bath bombs would be white; it’s difficult to market “garden delight” packaged for a certain color combination that doesn’t have any color.
+But without those additives the bath bombs would be white; it’s difficult to market “garden delight” packaged for a certain color combination that doesn’t have any color.

-Even if there were another reason for the additives, since the color imparted is clearly important (NOT unimportant) to the value, marketability and consumer perception of the product .,.. they ARE color additives.
+Even if there were another reason for the additives, since the color imparted is clearly important (NOT unimportant) to the value, marketability and consumer perception of the product—they ARE color additives.
 And, in this case, since they are not approved as color additives in cosmetics, the product would be adulterated (and illegal).

-What about soap?
+What about Soap?

 In its definition of the term cosmetic, the Federal Food Drug, and Cosmetic Act specifically excludes soap.
 The term soap is nowhere defined in the act.
 In administering the act, the Food and Drug Administration interprets the term “soap” to apply only to articles that meet the following conditions: